 The B.A., LL.B.
-(Integrated) programme has been designed in accordance with the changing nature of socio-economic conditions of the society.
-This is based on new developments in the wake of liberalisation and globalisation, which has led to the expansion of market-forces and the new kind of demand has come on the fore.
+(Integrated) programme has been designed in accordance with the changing nature of socioeconomic conditions of the society.
+This is based on new developments in the wake of liberalization and globalization, which has led to the expansion of market-forces and the new kind of demand has come on the fore.
 Multidisciplinary integrated learning is truly the hallmark of this course.

 Students will possess knowledge and understanding of substantive and procedural law.

 Demonstrate professionalism consistent with the legal profession’s values and standards.

 Demonstrate familiarity with the rules of professional ethics.

 Demonstrate a personal commitment to the advancement of justice.